 \subsection{Zero temperature energy landscape}

 We consider a dilute, weakly-interacting homogeneous two-component atomic Bose gas in two-dimensions, confined in a square box of area $\mathcal{A}=L_x \times L_y$, with periodic boundary conditions.
 The two components correspond to atoms in different hyperfine states $|1\rangle$ and $|2\rangle$.
-An oscillating rf-field of strength $\Omega$, which is detuned from resonance by $\delta$, creates a linear superposition of the two states.
+An oscillating radio frequency (rf) field of strength $\Omega$, which is detuned from resonance by $\delta$, creates a linear superposition of the two states.
+The two states of interest are typically separated by energies in the MHz–GHz range, as they belong to the same or different hyperfine manifolds.
+This makes them directly accessible to single-photon rf radiation, enabling controlled and coherent coupling between the states in a straightforward and experimentally well-established manner~\cite{baroni_24,farolfi_phd21}.
 By mapping the system to a spin-$1/2$ model, one can define the magnetization $Z=(N_1-N_2)/N$, where $N_i$ is the number of atoms in component $i=1,2$, and $N=N_1+N_2$ is the total number.
 Atoms interact via a two-body contact potential, with intra- and inter-species constants $g_{11}$, $g_{22}$, $g_{12}$.
 We assume a symmetric mixture with $g_{11}=g_{22}=g$, and define $G=(g+g_{12})/2$ as the density interaction strength, and $\kappa=(g-g_{12})/2$ as the spin interaction strength.

 Before addressing the behavior at finite temperature, where the gas is subjected to local fluctuations in density and phase, it is useful to recall what is expected at $T=0$.
 In this case, the densities $n_1$ and $n_2$ of the two components, as well as the total density $n=n_1+n_2$, are constant and the mean-field (grand-canonical) energy density is given by~\cite{Alessio_22,Arko_23}